IMROVOID/SubStream-AI/README.md

 ## 📜 License

-This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+This project is open-source and licensed under the [GNU General Public License v3.0 (GPL-3.0)](LICENSE).

+### Summary of the License:
+The GPL-3.0 is a strong copyleft license that ensures the software remains free.
+If you use, modify, or distribute this code, you must:

+*   **Disclose Source:** You must provide the source code of your version.
+*   **License and Copyright Notice:** You must include a copy of the license and the original author's copyright.
+*   **Same License:** Any modifications or derived works must also be licensed under GPL-3.0.
+*   **State Changes:** You must indicate if you have modified the original files.

 > This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-**Key Requirements of GPL-3.0:**
-*   **Disclose Source:** You must make the source code available when you distribute the software.
-*   **License and Copyright Notice:** You must include a copy of the license and the original copyright notice.
-*   **Same License:** If you modify the code or use it as a library, your project must also be licensed under GPL-3.0 (Copyleft).
-*   **No Warranty:** This software is provided "as is" without any warranty of any kind.

-For more details, please see the [LICENSE](LICENSE) file in this repository.
+>
+> This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ---